Kaysville engineer, family man back to enjoying life after kidney scare

 A piercing pain flooded down Hadfield’s back as he sat next to a friend at his job at L-3 Communications in downtown Salt Lake City.
 As thoughts raced through the Kaysville engineer’s mind in April 2012 as to what could possibly be the source of his agony, he knew one thing: He needed good medical care and he needed it fast.

 Hadfield and his friend drove to University Hospital, arriving 20 minutes later on a quick route they’d developed when traveling to campus for a continuing education class together.
 Passing two other hospitals on the way from downtown didn’t matter.
-Hadfield knew it was the U. he wanted.
+Hadfield knew it was the University of Utah Health he wanted.

 Hadfield arrived at University Hospital’s emergency room, where it was determined that his condition was dire.
 Doctors believed he was bleeding to death internally.

-With no time to lose, doctors rushed Hadfield into surgery, with Larry Kraiss, M.D., chief of the U.’s division of vascular surgery, assembling a team from various parts of campus to work on Hadfield’s case.
+With no time to lose, doctors rushed Hadfield into surgery, with Larry Kraiss, M.D., chief of U of U Health's division of vascular surgery, assembling a team from various parts of campus to work on Hadfield’s case.
 Surgeons found that his left kidney had ruptured and stopped the bleeding by using a procedure that routed a catheter from his femoral artery to his renal artery, instead of cracking his chest open to operate.
 That decision may have saved his life, Hadfield realizes.

 “If I had gone to another hospital, they might have opened up my chest to try to find the bleeding and could have cost me my life,” he said.